2014 – 2015

 ASSISTANT PROFESSORS: Auld, Boettger, Gestl, Greenamyer, Pisciotta, Schedlbauer

 The major in biology centers on a core of courses that emphasize broad unifying principles.
-Available electives provide enriching experiences in many areas of biology.The Department of Biology offers three undergraduate degree programs with five concentrations within the B.S. degree:
+Available electives provide enriching experiences in many areas of biology.The Department of Biology offers two undergraduate degree programs with six concentrations within the B.S. degree:

 The Department of Biology offers a minor in biology.
 The biology minor requirements include the following: